Paddy-Xu/RenalFullSimu/README.md

 as described in the paper.
 Since this step is quite time-consuming, these can also be precomputed and provide another .vtk file, in which the tree contains not only the topological info but also hemodynamic feautres (flow and pressure without autoregulation).

-* ```surface.nii.gz``` A binary mask of the kidney where the full-scale renal arterial tree is reconstructed from.
+* ```surface.nii.gz``` A binary mask of the kidney surface, of which the full-scale renal arterial tree was reconstructed from.
-This is ONLY required if we want to differentiate three subpopulations of nephrons based on its depth from kidney surface.
+This is ONLY required if we want to differentiate three subpopulations of nephrons based on its depth/distance from kidney surface.

 ### Input hyper-parameters